-Using a CRM platform effectively is all about customizing it according to the needs of your business.
+Using a small business CRM platform effectively is all about customizing it according to the needs of your business.
 On a visual level, try to customize the theme of your CRM so that it reflects the house style of your company.
 Furthermore, employees from each of your company departments must be able to access the CRM on a user specific basis.
 For example, your customer service reps will use your CRM in a different way to your marketing managers.
 Likewise, as this blog post on Salesforce explains each CRM platform is unique and therefore finding the right one for your company should involve plenty of research.

 Additionally, this is where a CRM that can seamlessly integrate with your existing applications can come into its own.
 Ideally, your CRM should streamline your business operations without overcomplicating your existing work systems.
 This means that while your sales team should have access to tools that can be used to contact leads and prospects from within the CRM, your accounts department will need access to integrated accounting software so that invoices can be produced at the click of a button.
 Above all, to get the best out of your CRM it is vital that you figure out what exactly it is that you need from it so that your system can be customized accordingly.